loosolab/UROPA/docs/uropa-example.md

 if :  ` min(|feature.position - peak.center|) <= 'distance' ` , the feature is kept for annotation.
 The position closer to the peak.center will be indicated in the output file in the column **'feat_pos'**.

 This example is based on H3K4me1 peaks annotated with the Gencode genome.
-The source files can be found here: [further details](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)
+The source files can be found here: [gtf and bed source files](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)

 There are two queries with different 'feature.positions' for this example.